-- Pumping large quantities of grout for an extended period of time without any indication of achieving refusal is generally a waste of time and grout.
+Pumping large quantities of grout for an extended period of time without any indication of achieving refusal (i.e., reducing the apparent Lugeon value) is generally a waste of precious time and good grout.
 Unless a large cavity has been encountered, the grout being used in this case has a cohesion that is too low and is simply traveling a great distance through a single fracture.
-Mix changes need to be managed properly for economy and value, especially in karstified conditions. - Each line of a grout curtain and the completed curtain where multiple lines are installed should be analyzed in detail.
-Each section of the grout curtain should be evaluated and closure plots of pre-grouting permeability for each series in the section plotted.
+Grout mixes need to be designed properly for economy and value, especially in karstified conditions.

+Each row of a grout curtain, and the completed curtain, should be analyzed in detail.
+Each section of the grout curtain should be evaluated, and closure plots of pre-grouting permeability for each series of holes in the section should be plotted.
 As grouting progresses, the plots should show a continual decrease in pre-grouting permeability for each successive series of holes.
-For example, the results for the exploration holes and primary holes from the first line within a section represent the "natural permeability" of the formation.
-Secondary holes on each line should show a progressively reduced permeability compared to the primary holes due to the permeability reduction associated with grouting of the Primaries.
-Similarly, the pregrouting permeability of tertiary holes should show a marked decline relative to the secondary holes. - In addition to performing the analyses described above, it is also necessary to review profiles indicating the geology, water testing, and grouting results.
-Review of the profiles with the water Lugeon values displayed on each zone or stage allows for confirmation that the formation behavior is consistent with the grouting, and permits rapid evaluation of any trends or problem areas requiring additional attention.
-In addition, this review permits identification of specific holes or zones within a hole that behaved abnormally and which are adversely skewing the results of the closure analysis.
-For example, the average pre-grouting permeability of tertiary holes that appear on a closure analysis plot may be 10 Lugeons, but that average may be caused by one tertiary hole that had an extraordinarily high value. - Review of the grout line profiles with the grout takes displayed is also necessary along with comparison of the average grout takes compared to the average Lugeon values reported by the closure analysis.
+For example, the results for the exploratory holes and primary holes from the first row within a section represent the "natural permeability" of the formation.
+Secondary holes on each row should show a reduced permeability compared to the primary holes due to the permeability reduction associated with grouting of the primaries.
+Similarly, the pre-grouting permeability of tertiary holes should show a marked decline relative to the secondary holes, and so on.

+In addition to performing the analyses described previously, it is also necessary to review profiles indicating the geology, water testing, and grouting results.
+Review of the profiles with the water Lugeon values displayed on each zone or stage gives confirmation that the formation behavior is consistent with the grouting data, and permits rapid evaluation of any trends or problem areas requiring additional attention.
+In addition, this review permits identification of specific holes, or stages within a hole, that behaved abnormally and that could be skewing the results of the closure analysis.
+For example, the average pre-grouting permeability of tertiary holes that appear on a closure analysis plot may be 10 Lugeons, but that average may be caused by one tertiary hole that had an extraordinarily high reading: averages are interesting, but spatial distributions are critical.

+Review of the grout row profiles with the grout takes displayed is also necessary along with comparison of the average grout takes compared to the average Lugeon values reported by the closure analysis.
 Areas of abnormally high or low grout takes in comparison to the Lugeon values should be identified for further analysis.
-The grouting records for these abnormal zones should be reviewed carefully along with the pressure testing and grouting records from adjacent holes.
+The grouting records for these abnormal zones should be reviewed carefully, along with the pressure testing and grouting records from adjacent holes.